Subaarna/Pokemon_assessment-FastAPI-Postgresql-Python/README.md

 # Pokémon API Project

 This project implements a RESTful API using FastAPI to serve Pokémon data fetched from PokeAPI and stored in a PostgreSQL database.
 With UI given you can easily filter every pokemon according to their type and names.
+API endpoints are set in a way that it allows you to filter the pokemon according to their types or name.
 ## Setup Instructions

 1. Clone the repository: